-- 18. Risk appetite statements serve as guiding principles for managers and: - > allow analysis, response and monitoring of their risks; - > inform their day-to-day decisions and prioritization of resources; - > support the establishment of performance targets for their areas of responsibility; and - enable them to carry out WFP's mission within boundaries for risk management and with respect for the core values of the organization. - 19.
-WFP's risk appetite statements:
+- 18. WFP's appetite for risk has been articulated more explicitly in a series of statements linked to its categorization and specific risk areas.
+The full set of risk appetite statements is appended in Annex II.
+14 Each risk appetite statement reflects the intent to actively manage risks.
+The statements help WFP to share risks with partners and stakeholders and engender proactive engagement in operational decision-making.
+While WFP's risk appetite is developed corporately, context-specific appetite or tolerance levels are set with due consideration to risk impact and the cost of control.
+Risks that are deemed out of appetite will be escalated to the next level of authority. - 19.
+The risk appetite statements serve as guiding principles for managers and: - allow analysis, response and monitoring of their risks; - inform their day-to-day decisions and prioritization of resources; - > support the establishment of performance targets for their areas of responsibility; and - enable them to carry out WFP's mission within boundaries for risk management and with respect for the core values of the organization.